JaakkoLipsanen/slacky/README.md

 - [**sequelize**](sequelizejs.com) for database ORM

 ### How to run locally?

-*Setting up is not very easy so I would not recommend it :P*
+*Setting up is not very easy so I would not recommend running locally :P*
 **Requirements:** yarn, postgres

 **Step 1.** Clone the repository
 **Step 2.** Build with `yarn install` (or npm, but I'm not 100% sure it works)
 **Step 3.** Create postgres database and set `DATABASE_URL` enviroment variable